arnesanches/powerbi-advanced-dashboard/README.md

 The repository contains the following files:

-- **python_code**: Python scripts that perform the financial calculations and ensure the consistency of the results.
+- **python_code**: Python script that performs the financial calculations and ensure the consistency of the results.
 - **powerbi_advanced_dashboard**: Power BI dashboard file (.pbix).
-- **excel_data**: Excel file with the financial transaction data.
 - **Dashboard Demonstration**: A brief video that demonstrates the interactivity and dynamism of the dashboard, showing how the data is automatically updated when selecting different banks.
 - **README.md**: This file, which explains the project, how it works, and how the code is structured.